Plantar Fasciitis Podiatrist in Adelaide

 Do you dread taking those painful first steps in the morning?

 If any of the above sound familiar, you could be suffering from plantar fasciitis.
-One of the most common causes of heel pain, plantar fasciitis is a painful, yet highly treatable, condition.
+One of the most common causes of heel pain, plantar fasciitis (otherwise known as heel spur syndrome) is a painful, yet highly treatable, condition.